pzivich/zEpid/docs/Graphics.rst

 Graphics
 ''''''''

-Several different graphics are implemented through *zEpid* and include the following; functional form assessment, p-value plots, spaghetti plots, effect measure plots (forest plots), and L'Abbe plots
+This page demonstrates some of the different graphics possible to generate with *zEpid*.
+These plots are all generated using `matplotlib`.
+The functions themselves return `matplotlib.axes` objects, so users can further edit and customize their plots.
+Let's look at some of the plots

 Functional Form Assessment
 ==========================
-One important part of analyses that includes a continuous exposure/confounder is a functional form assessment.
-There are two approaches to functional form assessment; graphical (qualitative) and statistical (quantitative). *zEpid* makes both of these approaches to implement.

-From input continuous data, the variable is divided into categories (discrete categories if ``discrete=True`` or into automatically binned categories ``discrete=False``), a generalized linear model is fit to these discrete categories through ``statsmodels``, a generalized linear model is fit to the functional form requested via ``statsmodels``, the ``statsmodels`` results are printed to the console, and a functional form plot is created (with various options).
+*zEpid* makes graphical (qualitative) and statistical (quantitative) functional form assessment easy to implement.
+Functional form assessments are available for either discrete or continuous variables.
+The distinction only matters for the calculation of the LOESS curve generated in the plots.

+Plots and regression model results come from generalized linear models fit with `statsmodels`.

-We will now go through some examples.
-We will look at baseline age (discrete variable) within the data that comes with *zEpid* First, we will do some data preparation for later functional form options.
-We will create a squared term and a restricted quadratic spline term.
+Let's look at some examples.
+We will look at baseline age (discrete variable).
+We will compare linear, quadratic, and splines for the functional form.
 First, we set up the data

 .. code:: python